MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Enrolment/New-MgRoleManagementDirectoryRoleAssignmentScheduleRequest.md

           - `[RecurrenceTimeZone <String>]`: Time zone for the startDate and endDate properties.
 Optional.
 If not specified, the time zone of the event is used.
           - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
           - `[Type <String>]`: recurrenceRangeType
-      - `[StartDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
-In PIM, when the  eligible or active assignment becomes active.
+      - `[StartDateTime <DateTime?>]`: When the  eligible or active assignment becomes active.
   - `[AssignmentType <String>]`: Type of the assignment which can either be Assigned or Activated.
 Supports $filter (eq, ne).
   - `[MemberType <String>]`: How the assignments is inherited.
 It can either be Inherited, Direct, or Group.
 It can further imply whether the unifiedRoleAssignmentSchedule can be managed by the caller.
 Supports $filter (eq, ne).
   - `[ScheduleInfo <IMicrosoftGraphRequestSchedule>]`: requestSchedule

-TICKETINFO `<IMicrosoftGraphTicketInfo>`: ticketInfo
+TICKETINFO <IMicrosoftGraphTicketInfo>: ticketInfo
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[TicketNumber <String>]`: The ticket number.
   - `[TicketSystem <String>]`: The description of the ticket system.